braver/isotope-ui/README.md

 ## Plans

-- Support tweaking saturation and contrast via settings-view (waiting for settings-view here)
+- Add config for brightness and contrast
-- Offer more font choices
-- Tweak and improve stuff for packages
+- Tweak and improve stuff for specific packages
 - Add more configuration options
 - Use it every day
 - Make it better almost every day